marketingcar/marketingcarwebsite/content/blog/wordpress-is-a-dumpster-fire-and-why-react-custom-builds-are-the-escape-hatch.md

 ---
-title: WordPress is a Dumpster Fire (and Why React Custom Builds Are the Escape Hatch)
+title: WordPress is a Small Business Website Dumpster Fire (and Why React Custom Builds Are the Escape Hatch)
 slug: small-business-websites-wordpress-is-bad
 date: 2025-09-28
 excerpt: Ah, WordPress.
 The “free” CMS that’s somehow cost more small businesses